mozilla/persona/docs/PRIMARY_PROTOCOL.md

 support simple but efficient determination of which public key to use in the event there are multiple.

-## 4. Provisioning Content
+## 4. Provisioning Page

-Provisioning content are web resources served by the IdP that can interact with the primary provider and the BrowserID JavaScript API to check if the user is authenticated, generated a keypair, sign the public key to create a certificate, and return that certificate to BrowserID via the JavaScript API.
+The provisioning page is a resource served by the IdP that can interact with the primary provider and the BrowserID JavaScript API to check if the user is authenticated, generated a keypair, sign the public key to create a certificate, and return that certificate to BrowserID via the API.

-Provisioning content is a web resource that is designed to run in a headless javascript environment (the DOM of the content is not displayed, and it MAY be run in a sandbox allocated by the browser without access to `window.*` properties available to normal web content).
+The provisioning page will run in a headless javascript environment (the DOM of the content is not displayed), and it may be run in a sandbox allocated by the browser without access to `window.*` properties available to normal web content.

 ### 4.1.
 Example